 |Saudi teen welcomed as refugee in Canada

-Rahaf claims her family want to kill her.
-She was detained in Bangkok while trying to board a flight to Australia.
-She appealed for help on Twitter and her story got worldwide attention.
-The United Nations Commission on Human Rights then gave her refugee status.
-The decision to grant asylum to Rahaf could worsen relations between Canada and Saudi.
-Relations are already strained after Canada called for the release of a jailed human rights activist.
-Saudi suspended new trade with Canada, froze flights to and from Toronto, and cancelled scholarships for Saudi students.
+Rahaf is fleeing alleged abuse by her family, whom she claims want to kill her.
+She was detained in Bangkok on January 6th while trying to board a flight to Australia, where she initially wanted to seek asylum.
+She appealed for help on Twitter and her plight gained worldwide attention.
+She was then granted refugee status by the United Nations Commission on Human Rights.
+Canada's decision to grant asylum to Rahaf could worsen relations between Canada and Saudi.
+Relations are already strained after Canada called for the release of a jailed Saudi human rights activist.
+Saudi suspended new trade with Canada, froze Saudi flights to and from Toronto, and cancelled scholarships for Saudi students in Canada.